Mr Imran Ahmad

-After graduating from the University of Glasgow, I spend most of my training in the West of Scotland, where I was trained fully in open, laparoscopic and endoscopic surgery.
+After graduating from the University of Glasgow, I spent most of my training in the West of Scotland, where I was trained fully in open, laparoscopic and endoscopic surgery.
 To complete my training, I undertook a fellowship at one of Europe’s highest volume Robotic Uro-Oncology centres at University College London Hospital (UCLH) where I was fully trained to perform Robotic Radical Prostatectomies and Robotic Radical Cystectomies for the management of Prostate and Bladder Cancer respectively.

 I have recently returned to Scotland as a Consultant, and am part of the team that has successfully set up, and trained members of the Robotic Pelvic Cancer Service in the West of Scotland.

 Based at the Queen Elizabeth University Hospital (QEUH) in Glasgow, I am one of the highest volume Robotic Prostatectomists in the United Kingdom.
 As part of my NHS practice I also offer Radical Cystectomy for High Risk/Muscle Invasive Bladder Cancer.